Nurses and FMLA: how to request leave, protect your job, and navigate the process

 12 months employed12 months with current employer (need not be consecutive)Clock resets when you change employers, even within same health system if different legal entity

-1,250 hours in past 12 monthsHours actually worked – not on call, not PTOPart-time nurses working 24 hrs/week may be close; per-diem rarely qualifies
+1,250 hours in past 12 monthsHours worked – not on call, not PTOPart-time nurses working 24 hrs/week may be close; per-diem rarely qualifies

 Qualifying reasonSerious health condition (yours or family member's), birth/adoption, militaryRoutine illness, minor procedures, general burnout without diagnosis usually don't qualify